BofA reports first quarterly loss since 2011 on lofty legal bill

 Revenue fell 3.8 percent to $22.66 billion, excluding accounting adjustments, but beat the average analyst estimate of $22.33 billion.

 Bank of America's performance lagged rivals.
-Both Citigroup Inc (C.N) and Wells Fargo & Co (WFC.N) reported better-than-expected profit, while JPMorgan Chase & Co (JPM.N) missed estimates as bond-trading revenue fell.
+Both Citigroup Inc and Wells Fargo & Co reported better-than-expected profit, while JPMorgan Chase & Co missed estimates as bond-trading revenue fell.

 Bank of America's 2011 quarterly loss came after it took more than $20 billion of mortgage-linked charges.
 Taking into account the expense of paying dividends to preferred shareholders, the bank posted a net loss to common shareholders in the third quarter of 2012.

-Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N) will report first-quarter results on Thursday.
+Goldman Sachs Group Inc and Morgan Stanley will report first-quarter results on Thursday.

 The loss follows Bank of America's best year since before the financial crisis.